aengla01/Mobilizr2023/README.md

 `mobilizr` is a set of functions that are used in the [Mobilize Project's](http://www.mobilizingcs.org) _Intro to Data Science_ (IDS) math curriculum (which can be [found here](https://www.mobilizingcs.org/)).

+This is a clone of the Mobilizr library only and you should use the official repository [here instead](https://github.com/mobilizingcs/mobilizr).

 The package builds on many of the features that were included in the [MobilizeSimple](https://github.com/mobilizingcs/MobilizeSimple) package but with two changes:

 1. The package leaves out the functions and data sets that were not solely meant for use in IDS and